pronovic/cedar-backup3/docs/manual/commandline.rst

    Although no files are transferred, the tool will still execute the source filename encoding check, discussed below along with ``--ignoreWarnings``.

+``-u``, ``--uploadOnly``
+   Implement a partial or "upload only" sync, instead of a full synchronization.
+   Normally, synchronization would remove files that exist in S3 but do not exist in the directory on disk.
+With this flag, new files are uploaded, but no files are removed in S3.

 ``-w``, ``--ignoreWarnings``
    The AWS CLI S3 sync process is very picky about filename encoding.